shaunburgin/SF-AuthService/SF-AuthService-specification ACHIVED.md

 ### **JWT Token Structure and Claims**

-The JWTs issued by the Auth Service will include both standard and custom claims to provide necessary user information.
+The JWTs issued by the Identity Platform will include both standard and custom claims to provide necessary user information.

 - **Signing Algorithm**: `RS256` (RSA Signature with SHA-256)